JeremyOT/Toto/README.md

 Daemonization
 =============
-The Toto server can be run as a daemon by passing the argument `--daemon=start`.
-To stop any running processes pass `--daemon=stop`.
+The Toto server can be run as a daemon by passing the argument `--start`.
+To stop any running processes pass `--stop`.
 This will stop any processes that share the specified pid file format (default `toto.pid`).
 The `--processes=<n>` option may be used to specify the number of server instances to run.
 Multiple instances will be run on sequential ports starting at the port specified by `--port`.
 If `0` is used as the argument to `--processes`, Toto will run one process per cpu as detected by Python's `multiprocessing` module.
 Additional daemonization options can